What is the 2019 NZ aerospace challenge?

 In addition, second and third place winners will receive NZ$5,000, Airbus satellite data vouchers and co-working space in Christchurch.

-All applications will be judged according to the following six criteria (10 points each):
+All applications will be judged according to the following criteria:

-Prototype — practical demonstration of solution to the Challenge
+Practical demonstration of the solution to the Challenge

 Evidence of impact within three years